 — Tavis Ormandy (@taviso) February 18, 2017

-Tavis found when they “fetched a few live samples, and we observed encryption keys, cookies, passwords, chunks of POST data and even HTTPS requests for other major cloudflare-hosted sites from other users”. there’s just so much information going through the cloudflare network that we don’t know what has and hasn’t been affected till something is released showing an actual malicious leak.
+Tavis found when they “fetched a few live samples, and we observed encryption keys, cookies, passwords, chunks of POST data and even HTTPS requests for other major Cloudflare-hosted sites from other users”. there’s just so much information going through the Cloudflare network that we don’t know what has and hasn’t been affected until something is released showing an actual malicious leak.

 Ormandy’s original post :